dariusodragoi/todoapp-dariusdragoi/README.md

 ## Prerequisites

-- Ansible installed on the local machine
+- Ansible installed on my local machine
 - Access to an Ubuntu virtual machine in Azure
 - An ssh key pair for accessing the virtual machine
-- A copy of the Todo app code on your local machine
+- A copy of the todo app code on your local machine

 ## Contents